LloydAssan/Calorie_Trcker/README.md

 # CALORIE_TRCKER

-This is a very useful application that helps the user keep track of their daily intake count calories.
+This is a very useful application that helps the user keep track of their daily intake of calories.